LeoLaneseEque2/Angular-Signals-Workshop/Slides.md

 🚀 More reading: <br>
 💻 Signals & JS Event Loop: Rethinking Angular Reactive Sync: <br>
-https://dev.to/leolanese/signals-js-event-loop-rethinking-angular-reactive-sync-48bn
+The article explores how Angular Signals interact with JS Event Loop to create a more synchronous-feeling reactive programming model. https://dev.to/leolanese/signals-js-event-loop-rethinking-angular-reactive-sync-48bn

 💻 Angular Reactive Forms with Signals (Angular 17+) and Signal-Based Forms (Angular 21+): <br>
 Angular traditionally offers template-driven and reactive forms.
 Template-driven forms use ngModel bindings and directives (e.g. NgForm, NgModel) in the template.
 Reactive forms (via @angular/forms) use FormControl and FormGroup classes to manage form state explicitly.
-Now, Angular also introduce Signals, a fine-grained reactivity model reducing boilerplate and improving reactivity. https://github.com/leolanese/Angular-Signal-ReactiveForms
+Angular 21+ also introduce Signals-Based forms, a fine-grained reactivity model reducing boilerplate and improving reactivity. https://github.com/leolanese/Angular-Signal-ReactiveForms